Open source · AI gateway · AGPLv3

 Sub-microsecond routing and validation.
 Built on Rust, Tokio, and Hyper for maximum performance.

-24 official plugins covering auth, security, traffic control, transformations, and observability.
-Sandboxed WebAssembly execution means plugins can't crash your gateway.
+A full suite of built-in WebAssembly plugins for auth, security, traffic control, transformations, and observability.
+Sandboxed execution means a faulty plugin cannot crash the gateway.

 Observability